fulquit/fulquit.github.io/index.md

 ## Welcome to my website!

 I'm fulquit.
-An italian dude who makes stuff on the internet, i'm a pirate and have contributed to discord piracy servers.
+An italian dude who makes stuff on the internet.
+Here you can find a list of manually compiled lists of stuff that i find useful.

 My microsoft list of stuff: [link](microsoft.md)